We’ve Done It

 |5||The Easy Street commuter van service is offered to Wesleyan faculty and staff in order to reduce the number of cars commuting to campus and their associated emissions.|

-In 2009, Wesleyan established a partnership with ZipCar and now has three rental cars on campus.
+In 2009, Wesleyan established a partnership with Zipcar and now has four rental cars on campus.

 |8||Wesleyan runs a weekly shuttle bus service to New Haven Train Station, and expands this service to Bradley Airport, New York City, and Boston before and after break periods.|